MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 > [action]
 > Change the name in the file inspector, for the class, and in the comments at the top of your file.
 > ![Rename view controller](assets/rename-viewcontroller.png)
-We don't have any data yet, but let's add the functions we be using to update cells.
+We don't have any data yet, but let's add the functions that we'll be using to update cells.

-> [action]
+>
 > Add an **extension** for UITableViewDataSource at the bottom of `FeedViewController` to seperate code needed to fill the table view with data.
 >
 > ``` swift